How to Choose an Executive Assistant Agency: 12-Point CEO Checklist

 3. Ask How Assistants Are Vetted

-Strong vetting should include structured interviews, written communication tests, scenario-based judgment tests, tool and workflow fluency, references or background checks where appropriate, executive-level fit evaluation, and confidentiality screening.
+Every agency says it has vetted assistants.
+The useful question is what vetting actually means.
+Strong vetting should include structured interviews, written communication tests, scenario-based judgement tests, tool and workflow fluency, references or background checks where appropriate, executive-level fit evaluation, and confidentiality screening.

 4. Understand the Support Model: Dedicated, Shared, or Rotating

 Ask whether you will work with a dedicated assistant, a shared support pool, or a rotating team.
+A dedicated assistant builds context over time; a shared pool resets that context with every interaction.
+For C-suite EA work requiring judgement and accumulated knowledge, dedicated is almost always superior.

 5. Review the Onboarding Process

 A good agency should not simply introduce you to an assistant and leave the rest to you.
-The onboarding process should document your working style, communication preferences, tool stack, calendar rules, inbox rules, stakeholders, recurring meetings, travel preferences, escalation rules, and personal preferences.
+The onboarding process should document your working style, communication preferences, tool stack, calendar rules, inbox rules, stakeholders, recurring meetings, travel preferences, escalation rules, and personal priorities.

 6. Confirm Who Manages Quality

 One of the biggest differences between a strong agency and a weak agency is what happens after placement.
 If the client has to identify every issue, correct every mistake, and manage every performance conversation, the agency is not removing enough overhead.
+Ask specifically: who monitors quality, how do they do it, and what happens when they identify a problem?

 7. Ask About Backup, Holiday, and Replacement Coverage

 Reliability is not just about how good the first assistant is.
 It is also about what happens when that assistant is unavailable, sick, on holiday, overloaded, or no longer the right fit.
-A good agency should be able to explain its backup and replacement process clearly.

 8. Check Time-Zone and Business-Culture Fit